ClementTariel/parcourspe-app/README.md

 ## Known issues

 - The model is not proven to be accurate.
+- There is no session system so 2 people can not seperate their data if they use the same browser on the same computer.
 - I did not know react when I started the project so it is pure html, css and js.
 On top of that the code s not very well documented (and sometimes css properties are changed from js) so maintainability is not great.
 - Depending on the browser used there might be some weird rendering.
 - Some functionnalities are still missing.